 4. Think really long term

 When determining the best way to invest money you don’t think you’ll need, consider the risks that every retiree needs to think about: inflation and longevity.

 “You might be retired for longer than 30 years,” says Maura Cassidy, vice president of retirement at Fidelity Investments.
 “You have to keep ahead of it; you need inflation coverage.”

 In other words, someday you might need that money.
 Although you might invest less cautiously than people whose margins are thinner, don’t go crazy, Cassidy says.

 If you have more than you need, consider delaying the day when you invest more conservatively, she says.

 “Our research indicates that retirees should be at 60 percent bonds, 40 percent stock allocation at age 65.
-That’s a good allocation for 15 or 20 years.
-Then you should sell off even more equities, so that by the time you are 80, you’re at 80 percent bonds and 20 percent equities.”
+That’s a good allocation for 15 or 20 years,” Cassidy says.
+“Then, you should sell off even more equities so that by the time you are 80, you’re at 80 percent bonds and 20 percent equities.”

-But if at age 80, you still don’t need the money, she says, “Slow it down.
+If you still don’t need the money at age 80, she says, “Slow it down.
 You might wait until age 90 to go to 20 percent equities.”